fauna-labs/professional-network-graphql/README.md

 This project is an example application that was built specifically to do GraphQL demos and is definitely not a complete application yet.
 We aim to finish it and write complete example applications with GraphQL in the near future just like we did with the Fauna Query Language [here](https://css-tricks.com/rethinking-twitter-as-a-serverless-app/)
 In the meantime we'll release this simple demo since many users asked about it.

+This repository was part of a workshop which you can watch here: https://www.youtube.com/watch?v=_kEDBitNbnY

+Or you can probably catch me (@databrecht) since I'm sure I will give it again as we recently did @ GraphQL Summit Or you can follow it in your free time by following the document here: https://docs.google.com/document/d/10HrtNsaQH0MBTsRKJIQldEr9XMiTLWkEsJ0HYEIrmSU/edit#

 ## What it shows
 This app shows how to set up a GraphQL endpoint in minutes and further goes into authentication with FaunaDB without a backend and implements some simple queries with pagination.